Feel More Confident in Yourself

 “I am a good person.
 I am worthy of love and respect.”

-I know that this may feel goofy, like some seventies-style “positive affirmation” practice, but this is based on decades of research showing that practicing the thoughts that support your desired mood state is really effective way of helping you achieve it.
+I know that this may feel goofy, like some seventies-style “positive affirmation” practice, but this is based on decades of research showing that practicing the thoughts that support your desired mood is a really effective way of helping you achieve it.

 You Are In Charge of Your Mind